Financial-Times/ft-origami/docs/syntax/scss.md

 # SCSS standards

 Origami has adopted [SASS](http://sass-lang.com/) and specifically the most common SCSS variant, as the preferred way of declaring style information.
+The following rules apply to creating styles for **components**, but could also be adopted in large part for product developers.

+SASS features should be used only where they result in increased clarity and reuse.
+Care should be taken that the resulting CSS is not compromised by unnecessary SASS nesting.

 ## Selectors

-* Specificity should be minimised
+* Specificity should be minimised.
+Use [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) where there is any chance of components being nested.
 * Specificity should primarily come from class naming, rather than selectors
-	- GOOD: `.ft-thing-title`
+	- GOOD: `.o-tweet__title`
-	- BAD: `div.header div.titleContainer h1`
+	- BAD: `div.tweet .header h1`
 * Keep selectors short.
 Ideally just one class
 * Avoid IDs
 * Avoid using only tag names, except when applying a reset
 * Avoid using tag names in addition to classes
-	- GOOD: `.ft-thing-module`
+	- GOOD: `.o-thing`
-	- BAD: `div.ft-thing-module`
+	- BAD: `div.o-thing`
 * Avoid relying on a specific element structure unless you’re really confident that the structure will never change
-	- GOOD: `.ft-thing-title-icon`
+	- GOOD: `.o-thing-title-icon`
-	- BAD: `.ft-thing-module h1 span`
+	- BAD: `.o-thing h1 span`
 * Avoid specificity wars.
 Don’t use increased specificity to overcome an existing overly-specific selector - make the existing one less specific, or use new class names.

-## Class naming
+## Naming conventions

-* Classes that mark the outer element of a module should be named `ft-{modulename}-module`.
+* Classes that mark the outer element of a module component *must* be named `o-{modulename}` (o is for Origami).
+The `o-` prefix should not be used by product developers for their own CSS.
-* Classes that are not restricted to a module root should be named `ft-{classname}`.
+* Classes that are not restricted to a module root *must* be named `o-{classname}`.
+This is
-* Classes that are constrained by a module root class selector should be unadorned.
-* Consider separating styles into categories, according to [SMACSS](http://smacss.com/) principles:
-	- *Base* - resets, defaults
-	- *Layout* - for dividing the page into the major sections
-	- *Module* - the reusable, modular components of a design, including minor (intra-module) layout
-	- *State* - hover, disabled, etc
-	- *Theme* - colours, typography etc
+* Classes that style elements within a module root element should use single selectors based on [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/), especially if the component might contain other components (eg in the case of a 'grid' component), to avoid one component's styles affecting the appearance of a component within it.
+Where a component can never contain any child components (eg a 'tweet' component or a 'gallery' component), they may instead choose to use simple class names and increase specificity with the module root selector as a parent.
+* SASS variables, mixins and functions are global (within all SASS files being processed at one time), so name them to avoid conflicts. e.g. `$o-grid-col-width` instead of just `$col-width`.

 ## State

-* Define default style first, then state-specific styles
-* Name states according to these definitions:
+* Use BEM modifiers to indicate state, except where state is switched automatically by the browser and selectable using pseudoclasses:
-	- *hover* - (:hover) when mouse pointer is over element
+	- *:hover* - (:hover) when mouse pointer is over element
-	- *focus* - (:focus) when key events will be targetted to the element
+	- *:focus* - (:focus) when key events will be targetted to the element
-	- *error* - element is in error state, e.g. a form field
+	- *--error* - element is in error state, e.g. a form field
-	- *disabled* - element cannot be interacted with
+	- *--disabled* - element cannot be interacted with
-	- *selected* - element is chosen out of a larger group
+	- *--selected* - element is chosen out of a larger group (use in preference to 'active')
 * Consider iOS's emulated-hover behaviour on elements whose `:hover` style changes `display` or `visibility`
 * Consider all forms of user input, not just mouse.

 ## Properties

-* Where vendor-specific properties are used, use a mixin to apply the various properties.
+* Where vendor-specific properties are used, prefer to use a mixin to apply the various properties.
 This allows the vendor-specific ones to be removed from just one place as browser support changes.
-* Prefer [feature flag](/ft-origami/docs/syntax/html/) and conditional classes to CSS hacks
+* Prefer [feature flag](/ft-origami/docs/syntax/html/) and conditional classes to CSS hacks.
+Where you use a conditional class, make it configurable so that the product developer can use whatever classname they want, and can apply the legacy support to whichever user agents they want
-	- GOOD: `.lt-ie8 .module { height: 100px; }`
+	- GOOD: `$o-tweet-legacy-selector .thing { height: 100px; }`
-	- BAD: `.module { height*: 100px; }`
+	- BAD: `.thing { height*: 100px; }`
 * Order properties consistently.
-The use of [CSS Comb](http://csscomb.com/) is recommended to automate this.
+The use of [CSS Comb](http://csscomb.com/) is recommended to automate this, and should be used during development so that other developers beneift from cleaner code being available in the source tree.

 ## Values

-* Do not use `!important`
+* Component CSS *must* not use `!important` (valid use cases for important exist, but only at the product level)
 * Avoid CSS expressions and behaviours, except to polyfill essential features for older browsers (e.g. boxsizing.htc for `box-sizing: border-box`)

+### SASS variables

+* All variable assignments *must* end with `!default` to enable them to be overridden
+* Should be defined in their own file.
+* Variables for use by third parties should generally be defined by their purpose, rather than their value: e.g. `$bg-color-skyline` rather than `$biege`

 ## Media queries